NCAR/aircraft_nc_utils/nc2asc/README.md

 ```
 ### Note on Multidimensional data handling
 For a given variable that has a bin size dimension, the data for each bin size is represented as an individual column in the two dimensional data array.
 The first header row is the variable name.
 This header row is present in the preview and output regardless of the header (Plain, ICARTT, AMES) format selected.
-The second header row is the bin number (0th bin included as a legacy placeholder).
+The second header row is the bin number (0th bin included as a legacy placeholder, when applicable based on processing).
 The third header row is either the dimension count (number of histogram bin) or the `CellSizes` attribute, if `CellSizes` attribute is present for the selected variable.

 An example is shown below from SPICULE variable `A1DC_RWOO`
 ```